 The postman had a reputation as being the strictest boot camp trainer and was proud of that rep.

-He was small always trying to prove that he was in charge, which the narrator jokes about, wondering, "Why is it always the small ones who treat people this way?"
+He was short but always trying to prove that he was in charge, which the narrator jokes about, wondering, "Why is it always the small ones who treat people this way?"

 Himmelstoss could sense the group's defiance and tried to be overly harsh with them, in order to brutalize them into submission.

 Paul had to remake his bed fourteen times one morning.